-- Benchmark-equivalent coverage; (Section 2103(a)(2) and 42 CFR 457.430)

-Specify the coverage, including the amount, scope and duration of each service, as well as any exclusions or limitations.
+- Benchmark-equivalent coverage; (Section 2103(a)(2) and 42 CFR 457.430) Specify the coverage, including the amount, scope and duration of each service, as well as any exclusions or limitations.
 Attach a signed actuarial report that meets the requirements specified in 42 CFR 457.431. - Guidance: A State approved under the provision below, may modify its program from time to time so long as it continues to provide coverage at least equal to the lower of the actuarial value of the coverage under the program as of August 5, 1997, or one of the benchmark programs.
 If "existing comprehensive state-based coverage" is modified, an actuarial opinion documenting that the actuarial value of the modification is greater than the value as of August 5, 1997, or one of the benchmark plans must be attached.
 Also, the fiscal year 1996 State expenditures for "existing comprehensive state-based coverage" must be described in the space provided for all states.
 (Section 2103(a)(3)) - 6.1.3.
 Existing Comprehensive State-Based Coverage; (Section 2103(a)(3) and 42 CFR 457.440) This option is only applicable to New York, Florida, and Pennsylvania.
 Attach a description of the benefits package, administration, and date of enactment.
 If existing comprehensive State-based coverage is modified, provide an actuarial opinion documenting that the actuarial value of the modification is greater than the value as of 8/5/97 or one of the benchmark plans.
 Describe the fiscal year 1996 State expenditures for existing comprehensive state-based coverage.

-Guidance: Secretary-approved coverage refers to any other health benefits coverage deemed appropriate and acceptable by the Secretary upon application by a state.
-(Section 2103(a)(4)) (42 CFR 457.250) 6.1.4.
+Guidance: appropriate ar roved coverage refers to any other health benefits coverage deemed and acceptable by the Secretary upon application by a state.
+(Section 42 CFR 457.250) 6.1.4.
 Secretary-approved Coverage.
-(Section 2103(a)(4)) (42 CFR 457.450) 6.1.4.1.
-Coverage the same as Medicaid State plan Comprehensive coverage for children under a Medicaid Section 1115 demonstration waiver Coverage that either includes the full EPSDT benefit or that the State has extended to the entire Medicaid population Guidance: Check below if the coverage offered includes benchmark coverage, as specified in \$\subseteq\$ 457.420, plus additional coverage.
-Under this option, the State must clearly demonstrate that the coverage it provides includes the same coverage as the benchmark package, and also describes the services that are being added to the benchmark package.
-6.1.4.4.
-Coverage that includes benchmark coverage plus additional coverage Coverage that is the same as defined by existing comprehensive state-based coverage applicable only New York, Pennsylvania, or Florida (under $\Box 457.440$) Guidance: Check below if the State is purchasing coverage through a group health plan, and intends to demonstrate that the group health plan is substantially equivalent to or greater than to coverage under one of the benchmark plans specified in □457.420, through use of a benefit-by-benefit comparison of the coverage.
+(Section 2103(a)(4)) (42 CFR 457.450 6.1.4.1.
+Coverage the same as Medicaid State plan Comprehensive coverage for children under a Medicaid Section 1115 demonstration waiver Coverage that either includes the full EPSDT benefit or that the State has extended to the entire Medicaid population Guidance: Check below if the coverage offered includes benchmark coverage, as specified in \$\text{\t 6.1.4.4.
+Coverage that includes benchmark coverage plus additional coverage Coverage that is the same as defined by existing comprehensive state-based coverage applicable only New York, Pennsylvania, or Florida (under \$\squad 457.440\$) Guidance: Check below if the State is purchasing coverage through a group health plan, and intends to demonstrate that the group health plan is substantially equivalent to or greater than to coverage under one of the benchmark plans specified in \$\square\$ 457.420, through use of a benefit-by-benefit comparison of the coverage.
 Provide a sample of the comparison format that will be used.
-Under this option, if coverage for any benefit does not meet or exceed the coverage for that benefit under the benchmark, the State must provide an actuarial analysis as described in □ 457.431 to determine actuarial equivalence.
+Under this option, if coverage for any benefit does not meet or exceed the coverage for that benefit under the benchmark, the State must provide an actuarial analysis as described in \$\square\$ 457.431 to determine actuarial equivalence.
 6.1.4.6.
 Coverage under a group health plan that is substantially equivalent to or greater than benchmark coverage through a benefit by benefit comparison (Provide a sample of how the comparison will be done) Guidance: Check below if the State elects to provide a source of coverage that is not described above.
 Describe the coverage that will be offered, including any benefit limitations or exclusions.